Advantages And Disadvantages Of Outsourcing

 Given the benefits of outsourcing — tax and risk sharing, reduced overhead cost, etc. it is easy to see why this is common.
 Besides, the USA is yet to enforce any particular law or policies that specifically target outsourcing as a practice.

-However, because every profession has its code of conduct and policies in the USA, outsourced jobs are usually supposed to comply with laid down regulations.
+However, because every profession has its code of conduct and policies in the USA, outsourced jobs are usually supposed to comply with laid-down regulations.

 For example, client confidentiality in legal and medical procedures is a policy that must be obeyed regardless of whether these jobs are done by in-house or foreign workers.
-In addition to data management and safety policies, there is the issue of moral responsibility, copyright laws, third party management, and so on.
+In addition to data management and safety policies, there is the issue of moral responsibility, copyright laws, third-party management, and so on.

 Therefore, outsourcing does not eliminate the need for certain due diligence.
 In the USA, industries like customer representatives, IT, and manufacturing have the highest adoption of outsourcing, followed by legal services.
 And many businesses use freelance platforms to find independent contractors.

 Although there are proposed bills that would affect the outsourcing industry if passed, these bills are yet to be approved.
 North America is a great spot for companies that outsource different services.
+Here is a list of the top US companies that outsource some of their operations.

 In April 2020, due to the coronavirus lockdown, we saw a spike in the number of searches related to Independent contracting in the United States.